maxLatoche/savov-exercises/Eigen/index.md

 Rotation matrix has imaginary eigenvalues (asymmetric matrices do).
 Think of the graphic representation of an eigenvector as a stable vector, and how every single vector rotates in a rotation matrix. -- what is the utility of the imaginary eigenvalue?

 triangular matrix has eigenvalues on the diagonal
+-- det(A - λ𝟙) = 0
+-- the determinant of A - λ𝟙 is the product of the diagonal values: det(A - λ𝟙) = (a11 - λ)(a22 - λ)...(ann - λ)
+-- if both of the above are true, then each entry on the diagonal must equal λ

 ```py
 A = [